PouriaSobhi/simisearch/README.md

 and a PubChem CID shows up once, with its best similarity score and all originating sources recorded.

-This is a focused spinoff of a larger drug-discovery pipeline (`LeadReplacementEngine`) — it only does structural similarity search, nothing about targets, pathways, or ADME/toxicity filtering.

 > **Disclaimer:** This is a personal hobby project, free to use for personal,
 > non-commercial purposes only (see [LICENSE](LICENSE)).
 The author and this
 > project are not affiliated with, endorsed by, or sponsored by